kenangundogan/fontisto/README.md

 ## Versioning
-Fontisto Grid will be maintained under the Semantic Versioning guidelines as much as possible.
+Fontisto will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:
 ```
 <major>.<minor>.<patch>
 ```